-Graham Fire & Rescue joins numerous fire districts in the Puget Sound that use a Benefit Charge to fund critical emergency services.
-The Benefit Charge brings stable and sustainable funding for the fire and Medic One services provided to our residents.
+In November 2020, Graham Fire & Rescue joined many fire districts in the Puget Sound that use a Benefit Charge to fund critical emergency services.
+The Benefit Charge provides stable and sustainable funding for the fire and Medic One services provided to our residents.

 A Benefit Charge distributes costs among property types based on the fire risk posed by different structure types.
 Generally, residential and mobile home properties pay less and multi-family and commercial businesses pay more than they do under a funding structure that relies solely on property taxes.

-Benefit Charge notification letters were sent out to property owners in our Fire District the week of January 11, 2021.
-This letter is not a bill.
-It’s purpose is to notify property owners of their individual Benefit Charge amount.
+Benefit Charge notification cards are sent out to property owners in our fire district in early January of each year.
+This card is not a bill.
+It’s purpose is to notify property owners of their individual Benefit Charge.
 This charge will be collected the same way as property taxes, by the Pierce County Auditor.

 Graham Fire & Rescue used information provided by the Pierce County Assessor’s online database to calculate individual Benefit Charge amounts.
 The Benefit Charge utilizes the gross square footage (measuring the outside of the building) for all structures over 400 sq. ft. located on your property.
 This includes garages, basements (both finished and unfinished), mezzanines, and any other structure that meets the 400 sq. ft. size.